Error: Contact form not found.

 Financial Relief: Does It Cost Money to File Bankruptcy Fee Waivers

 Low-income individuals may qualify for fee waivers covering court costs.
-To qualify, your household income must fall below 150% of the federal poverty guidelines established by the U.S. Department of Health and Human Services.
+Low-income individuals may qualify for court fee waivers based on household income and financial circumstances, subject to court review and approval established by the U.S. Department of Health and Human Services.
 The court evaluates your income, expenses, and asset levels when considering waiver requests.

 Fee waiver applications require detailed financial documentation and court approval.
 Even with approved waivers, you still need to complete required credit counseling and debtor education courses, though some providers offer reduced-cost options for qualifying individuals.